Skip to content

 Yolo Everything auto-approved.
 You can still deny specific patterns via config.

 The current mode is shown in the status bar.
-Set the starting mode with --mode or defaults.mode in config.
-Customize which modes appear in the cycle with --mode-cycle or defaults.mode_cycle.
+Set the starting mode with --mode, and customize which modes appear in the cycle with --mode-cycle.

 See Permissions Reference for the full default matrix.